ykrishn2-collab/Spec_to_RTL/README.md

 \- Place matching hidden testbenches in tb/

-\- Update the problems list in agent.py if needed
+\- Update the problems list in agent.py

 \## Run